Illness Protocols and Practices

 When Students/Staff Should Remain Home

-Parents/Guardians, please screen your child at home, and staff members, please screen yourself at home before going to school.
-Check for a temperature of 100.4°F or higher and determine if any of the symptoms of COVID-19 are present.
-Students and staff members should remain home when experiencing COVID-19 symptoms.
+Students and staff should remain home when experiencing COVID-19 symptoms.
 They can return to school when their symptoms have improved or they have a negative COVID-19 test.
-Please call the school to report an absence due to illness.
+Please call your student’s school to report an absence due to illness.